Aged care means assessment 065-09000000

 Where a care recipient has:

-• If no response is received following the MND initial letter, an MND reminder letter is sent (unless the care recipient elects to not disclose their means)
+- If they do not reply to the MND initial letter, an MND reminder letter is sent (unless the care recipient elects to not disclose their means)

-• If no response is received following the MND reminder letter (or if the care recipient has elected to not disclose their means), the MND final letter is sent.
-The letter advises that they are now deemed to be MND and are liable to pay the maximum fees for their level of care
+- When there is no reply to the MND reminder letter or the care recipient elects to be EMND, the MND final letter is sent.
+The final letter tells them they are now deemed to be MND and are liable to pay the maximum fees for their level of care

-• not commenced care and has advised they do not wish to disclose their means (elected MND):
+- commenced care and has advised they do not wish to disclose their means (EMND), the initial fee set letter is sent telling them they are:

-Where a calculation of your cost of care application has commenced, but documentation required to complete the assessment is not received, a written request for information will be issued.
-The care recipient is deemed to be MND if they fail to provide the requested information.
+Where a calculation of your cost of care application has commenced, and the documentation needed to complete the assessment is not received:

 MND and responsible department/agency